godotengine/godot-docs/learning/features/audio/audio_buses.rst

 Introduction
 ------------

-Begining Godot 3.0, the audio engine has been rewritten from scratch.
+Beginning Godot 3.0, the audio engine has been rewritten from scratch.
 The aim now is to present an interface much friendlier to sound design professionals.
 To achieve this, the audio engine contains a virtual rack where unlimited audio buses can be created and, on each of it, unlimited